Can You Join The Military With Autism?

 Autism and Military Enlistment

-When it comes to the topic of autism and military enlistment, there are several aspects to consider.
-Understanding autism spectrum disorder and dispelling myths and misunderstandings are crucial steps in addressing this issue.
+When it comes to the topic of autism in the military, there are several aspects to consider.
+Understanding autism spectrum disorder and dispelling myths and misunderstandings are crucial steps in addressing autism and the army.

 Understanding Autism Spectrum Disorder